tendermint/tendermint/example/kvstore/README.md

-# Dummy
+# KVStore

-There are two app's here: the DummyApplication and the PersistentDummyApplication.
+There are two app's here: the KVStoreApplication and the PersistentKVStoreApplication.

-## DummyApplication
+## KVStoreApplication

-The DummyApplication is a simple merkle key-value store.
+The KVStoreApplication is a simple merkle key-value store.
 Transactions of the form `key=value` are stored as key-value pairs in the tree.
 Transactions without an `=` sign set the value to the key.
 The app has no replay protection (other than what the mempool provides).

-## PersistentDummyApplication
+## PersistentKVStoreApplication

-The PersistentDummyApplication wraps the DummyApplication and provides two additional features:
+The PersistentKVStoreApplication wraps the KVStoreApplication and provides two additional features:

 1) persistence of state across app restarts (using Tendermint's ABCI-Handshake mechanism)